priyankaa-m001/Number--Counter/README.md

 # Number--Counter
-a simple application to increment ,decrement and reset numbers.😊
+an application for increment ,decrement and reset numbers.😊